dashaw/mle_prep/coding/neetcode_150/README.md

 * find-minimum-in-rotated-sorted-array (medium): binary search but need to check on rotation
 * single-element-in-sorted-array (medium): perform binary search but need to locate which side of array is odd-numbered, then search that direction to figure out single element
 * find-first-and-last-position-of-element-in-sorted-array (medium): straightforward practice of key concept, minimal tricks, perform binary search then do some extra searching on top.
 O(logn)
+* time-based-key-value-store (medium): straightfowartd OOP and binary search problem, need to pay attention that timestamps are always increasing

 ##### Linked List
 * reverse-linked-list (easy): example how to use linkedlist class and reverse